 Yet it’s all the fun things to do in Guanajuato that makes it such a worthwhile destination to travel to in Mexico.
 You can easily see the main sites within a few days, so we suggest staying for at least a night or two to do so.
 Yet our monthlong exploration allowed us to deeply discover all the treasures this colorful town has to offer.
 We now share that with you in this travel guide highlighting what we found to be the best things to do in Guanajuato!

 Best Things To Do in Guanajuato

-Lets begin this list with what we would argue to be the best thing to do in Guanajuato: simply stroll along the historic pedestrian streets of the Old Town.
+Lets begin this list with what we would argue to be the very best thing to do in Guanajuato: simply stroll along the historic pedestrian streets of the Old Town.
 The center of Guanajuato is completely pedestrian-friendly with only a few streets where cars are permitted at all.
 Instead, you’ll find a labyrinth of walkable roads and alleyways that meander through this stunning town that’s built into the mountainside.

 Also, be sure to wander into Guanajuato’s elaborate network of tunnels.
 These subterranean streets were initially built as a means to divert flooding, but today they are instead used to divert traffic out of the historic city center.
 These tunnels all have sidewalks but we’d only suggest poking into the shorter ones.
 Leave the longer tunnels for the cars!

 2) See the Super Creepy Mummy Museum